Ziggeo/ziggeo-wordpress-plugin/readme.txt

 = Why are the options on General tab hidding and showing when we move our mouse? =

 We added a lot of changes to this version and we are planning on adding more.
-In order to keep it all clean and simple we made few style decisions which we hope you will like, where the option explanation will only show itself onec you are over it and for the rest of the time your dashboard is nice and clean.
+In order to keep it all clean and simple we made few style decisions which we hope you will like, where the option explanation will only show itself once you are over it and for the rest of the time your dashboard is nice and clean.

+= What happens when we set template for recording on a template base for playing videos, or some other combination? =

+We try to detect what you might want to do.
+As such, even if you are using tag that is not specific to the template we will try to do what we can with it, but the template base will prevail.

+We do however recommend that you set up any number of templates that you might want to have and use each as desired to make sure that all is loaded per your preferences.

+= Is there a way to load templates without going to settings to see their names? =

+Yes, we added *Ziggeo Video Aid* button to the toolbar of your TinyMCE shown right above the Post editing.
+It will allow you to quickly add your templates to your post without ever leaving it.

+If it detects that it needs to get the video token set it will show the same to you and allow you to quickly set it up by pre-selecting it for you.

+= Is there an easier way to get the body of a template / template structure into our post instead of the template id without doing edit to get it? =

+Yes.
+To add the template you use *Ziggeo Video Aid* button in the toolbar.
+To get the body, you use the same button, and click on the same option.
+The only difference is that to get the body of the template loaded, you need to press *Shift* on your keyboard while clicking on the template ID.
+That is it :)

+= What is "Turn into beta" option in templates tab? =

+If you want to use beta everywhere, the global options are the way to go with.
+However if you want to use beta calls on some templates only (which is for example available to your developers only, or your testers), the best option would be to use the template.
+Once you click on the button, it will add a custom tag to indicate that it is beta embedding.

+Clicking on it again will stop it from being 'beta'.

 == Screenshots ==